Leadership for Impact & Sustainability: Bridging Profit and Purpose

 📖 A Lesson From the Field

-I remember working with a young entrepreneur who wanted to bring solar lighting to rural schools.
-He had the funding, the tech partner, and community demand.
-But he lacked a grounding CSR approach.
-His first instinct was to “drop the product,” take photos, and move on.
+I remember a young entrepreneur passionate about bringing solar lighting to rural schools.
+He had funding, a tech partner, and demand.
+His initial instinct?

-Instead, I challenged him to host listening sessions with the schoolteachers, local leaders, and students.
-What emerged was a co-designed solar lab powered by students, maintained by local technicians, and integrated into curriculum.
-That is responsible leadership.
-That is the shift I fight for.
+Instead, I challenged him to host listening sessions with teachers, local leaders, and students.
+The result?
+A co-designed solar lab, powered by students, maintained by local technicians, and fully integrated into the curriculum.

 🧭 Responsible Leadership: The Standard We Need